kgateway-dev/kgateway/docs/content/operations/debugging_gloo/_index.md

 Setting the `LOG_LEVEL` environment variable within `gloo`, `discovery`, `gateway` or gateway proxy deployments will change the level at which the stats server logs.
 The default log level for the stats server is `info`.

-Other acceptable log levels for Gloo Edge components are:
+Other acceptable log levels for Gloo Gateway components are:

 * `debug`
 * `error`